-Most call this decking board reversible because its Ribbed/Reeded on one side and grooved on the other with eased corners.
-You should only install this with the reeded side facing down and thus not a true reversible board.
+Most call this decking board reversible because it’s Ribbed/Reeded on one side and grooved on the other with eased corners.
+You should only install this with the reeded side facing down and thus not a truly reversible board.
 This profile of decking is difficult to maintain due to the deep grooves.
-Due to the reduced surface area grooved decking provides less physical traction than a smooth surface and should be avoided.
+Due to the reduced surface area, grooved decking provides less physical traction than a smooth surface and should be avoided.

-This is also a known as a reversible decking board, smooth on one side and Grooved on the other, the amount of grooves depend on the board width.
+This is also known as a reversible decking board, smooth on one side and Grooved on the other, the number of grooves depend on the board width.
 You should in all instances install this decking profile grooved side down.